Creature types

 Primary Item (H2)

 Your creature type defines your age and species.
-One or more traits may come with your creature type.
+One or more traits may come with it.

 Human